cloud-ark/kubeplus/README.md

 ### Security

-The KubePlus Operator does not need any admin-level permissions on a cluster for application providers.
-This allows application providers to offer their managed services on any K8s clusters including those owned by their customers.
+Because KubePlus creates custom APIs and controls instance provisioning, it enables service providers to delegate service operations without granting full cluster admin rights.
+This makes it practical to run managed services even on customer-owned clusters or shared environments.
 KubePlus comes with a small utility that allows you to create provider specific kubeconfig on a cluster in order to enable application deployments and management.
 Providers have an ability to create a consumer specific further limited kubeconfig to allow for self-service provisioning of application instances as well.

 ### Resource Utilization